Looking for the Signs: Identifying Isolated Sign Instances in Continuous Video Footage: Qualitative Experiments

 \section{Qualitative Experiments}

 In this section, we report qualitative results for the \SignLookup~model.
-We share snapshot examples of spotting a sign in Figure 2, with more examples provided in supplementary material.
+We share snapshot examples of spotting a sign in Figure~\ref{fig:example}, with more examples provided in supplementary material.
 On the left hand side, is shown the isolated sign video we wish to use as the \emph{query}.
 On the right side, it is the continuous \emph{target} video we wish to identify the sign in.
 In the \emph{target} video, the top bar (labeled gt) shows the ground truth with red depicting the start and stop of the sign in the larger continuous sequence.
 The bottom bar shows our prediction in green.
 The curve denotes the probability that the queried sign is spotted.
 In the upper-left corner of both videos, the corresponding gloss annotation is shown.

 In the first example, we see that our model can accurately identify the \emph{query} in the \emph{target} video even though they come from two different datasets that have large spatial and temporal domain differences.
-In the second example, we successfully apply our model to a DGS Pheonix2014T example, demonstrating the generalization to other sign languages and datasets.
+In the second example, we apply our model to a DGS Pheonix2014T example, demonstrating generalization to sign languages and dataset.